alirezasaremi.com logo

 2025-07-12

-EcosystemThe way we compile and bundle frontend applications is changing rapidly.
-Traditional tools focused on producing a single bundle for the browser.
-Today’s build tools like Vite, Turbopack and esbuild emphasiseincremental compilation, intelligent caching and developer experience.
-This article looks at the forces driving this evolution and why modern build tools are rewriting the frontend game.
+There are many tools for compiling and bundling the frontend applications and they are changing rapidly.
+In the past, these tools like Webpack focused on producing a single bundle for the browser.
+But Today’s build tools like Vite, Turbopack and esbuild emphasis incremental compilation, intelligent caching and developer experience.
+In this article we are going to look at the forces driving this evolution and why modern build tools are rewriting the frontend game.

 Table of Contents